pjotrp/bioruby-exominer/README.md

 Obviously the last one is a false positive, but these should be easy to spot and weed out.
 The idea is to end up with a list of candidate exome targets.
-So the possible next step (when not using using a triple-store) allows for subtracting symbols already in a design (NYI):
+So the possible next step (when not using using a triple-store) allows for subtracting symbols already in a design (not yet implemented/NYI):

   exominer -s ncbi_symbols.tab --ignore list.tab < tcga_bc.txt